ANGEL Announces Xiao Zhan as Global Ambassador, Redefining Trends in Healthy Living with Purified Water

 Official Announcement!
 Xiao Zhan Joins ANGEL as Global Brand Ambassador

-With Xiao Zhan's Endorsement, ANGEL Embarks on a New Era of Purified Water
+With Xiao Zhan's Endorsement, AMGEL Embarks on a New Era of Purified Water

 SHENZHEN, China, April 17, 2024 /PRNewswire/ -- World-renowned water purification expert, ANGEL, officially announced Xiao Zhan as its global brand ambassador on April 17th, marking the beginning of an exciting new chapter.
 ANGEL's collaboration with Xiao Zhan not only revitalizes the brand, but also signifies a pivotal step forward in ANGEL's journey towards brand elevation.